htv2012/python-rust-cli/m3-lab06-aws-lambda/README.md

 # Introduction

-new-lambda-project is a Rust project that implements an AWS Lambda function in Rust.
+hv-tip-calculator is a Rust project that implements an AWS Lambda function in Rust.

 ## Prerequisites